formkit/docs-content/inputs/dropdown.md

 ### Selection Removable

-If you would like to allow users to remove the selected value, simply set the `selection-removable` prop to true.
+If you would like to allow users to remove the selected value, set the `selection-removable` prop to true.
 This will render a close icon next to the selected value:

 ::Callout
 ---
 type: "warning"
 label: "Single select only"
 ---
-The <code>selection-removable</code> prop can only be used in `single-select` mode.
+The selection-removable prop cannot be used for multi-selects.
 ::

 ::Example